-Shares Available for Issuance under the Plan
+Shares Available under the Plan

-Of the 16,500,000 shares previously authorized by the shareholders to be issued under the Plan, as of December 31, 2012, 13,226,635 shares were subject to outstanding options, and 1,829,253 shares remained available for future issuance.
-On March 6, 2013, the Board amended the Plan to provide that an additional 6,000,000 shares of the Company's common stock may be issued pursuant to the Plan.
-The aggregate 6,000,000 additional shares represent approximately 6.4 % of the Company's common stock outstanding as of March 15, 2013.
-In addition, the Board approved an amendment to the Plan to provide that shareholder approval is required to approve any future increases in the number of authorized shares of common stock under the Plan.
-Therefore, any increase of authorized shares approved for issuance in excess of 22,500,000 shares requires the approval of our shareholders.
+Of the 22,500,000 shares previously authorized by the shareholders to be issued under the Plan, as of December 31, 2013, 15,190,960 shares were subject to outstanding options, 576,550 represented unvested restricted stock awards and 3,519,704 shares remained available for future issuance.
+On February 25, 2014, the Board approved and recommended shareholders approve an amendment to the Plan (which is part of the Plan, as amended) to provide that an additional 4,000,000 shares of the Company's common stock may be issued pursuant to the Plan.
+The aggregate 4,000,000 additional shares represent approximately 3.8% of the Company's common stock outstanding as of May 23, 2014.